m-popovic/QRev-annotations/README.md

 150 reviews were selected (122 Amazon reviews and 28 IMDb reviews) containing 1170 segments and 16807 untokenised words.
-They were translated into Croatian and into Serbian by five MT systems: three online systems (Amazon, Bing, Google) and two in-house systems (DCU-general-domain and DCU-review-domain)
+They were translated into Croatian and into Serbian by five MT systems: three online systems (Amazon, Bing, Google) and two in-house systems (DCU-gen and DCU-rev)

 In total, 1500 review translations were created (150 reviews translated by five MT systems into two target languages, 150*5*2).
 However, not all translated reviews were annotated, only a subset consisting of 452 translated reviews.